Does Medicaid Cover Breast Pumps?

 Do You Need a Prescription for Medicaid to Cover Your Breast Pump?

-Many Medicaid programs require that you have a doctor’s prescription before you can get a breast-pump.
+Many Medicaid programs require that you have a doctor’s prescription before you can get a breast pump.
 These programs stipulate that the mother must wait until her baby is born to receive the pump.

 While this is something to be concerned about for moms, it’s not a reason to panic.
 Most hospitals will have temporary pumps available for you to use during your stay if necessary.

-The hospital must consult lactation services before prescribing a breast-pump.
+The hospital must consult lactation services before prescribing a breast pump.
 There are many types of breast pumps on the market.

 What Are the Terms of Getting Breast Pumps Under Medicaid?

 It can take a while to procure a breast pump through your Medicaid plan.
-It can take up 10 working days for suppliers to approve the delivery of the pump.
+It can take up to 10 working days for suppliers to approve the delivery of the pump.
 You don’t have to be anxious; you can reach out directly to the supplier to speed up the process.

 You must provide your personal insurance card if you have both a Medicaid and private plan.
 Insurance guidelines dictate that your personal insurance plan must be billed before your Medicaid plan.